adhoniran/ouimap/README.md

 ## Overview

-OUImap is designed for developers, network analysts, and enthusiasts who need to quickly identify the vendor of a complete or partial MAC address.
+OUImap is designed for developers, network analysts and enthusiasts who need to quickly identify the vendor of a complete or partial MAC address.
 It downloads the vendor database from Wireshark, keeps a local copy for reference, and provides an interactive search mode.

 ## Main Features

+- Cross-platform support: Linux, macOS and Windows
+- Multi-architecture: AMD64 and ARM64 support
+- Quick mode: Pass search terms directly as command-line arguments for quick lookups
+- Interactive mode: Multi-line input interface for complex searches
-- Automatic download of the Wireshark vendor database
+- Weekly automatic download of the Wireshark vendor database
 - Integrity check of the downloaded database file
 - Local storage and automatic database update
 - MAC prefix (OUI) lookups in standardized formats (XX:XX:XX)